top of page

 Alternative 1, No Project: No project occurs resulting in no restoration of the lagoon and adjacent open space areas.
 Species such as the endangered steelhead trout and tidewater goby would face potential local extirpation due to greater environmental stressors associated with SLR, a shrinking lagoon, and extreme weather events.
 The Topanga Ranch Motel would continue to degrade, and County beach facilities and associated natural resources would continue to be threatened by SLR.

-Alternative 2, Maximize Lagoon: Will maximize lagoon/creek restoration by fully removing the Topanga Ranch Motel resulting in ~9.5 wetted acres, ~23 riparian/transitional upland acres restored and beach expansion to ~4.39 acres.
-No change to the PCH alignment occurs.
+Alternative 2, Maximize Lagoon: Would maximize lagoon/creek restoration by fully removing the Topanga Ranch Motel resulting in ~9.5 wetted acres, ~23 riparian/transitional upland acres restored and beach expansion to ~4.39 acres.
+No change to the PCH alignment would occur.
+Would result in significant and unavoidable impacts to historic cultural resources.

-Alternative 3, Maximize Historic: Retains and restores most of the Ranch Motel (20 of 25 structures) for State Parks usage as either low cost overnight accommodation or a mix of park interpretive, office, employee housing, and maintenance uses.
-This will result in ~7.7 wetted acres, with ~23.7 riparian/transitional/upland acres restored and beach expansion to 4.42 acres.
+Alternative 3, Maximize Historic: Would retain and restore most of the Ranch Motel (20 of 25 structures) for State Parks usage as either low cost overnight accommodation or a mix of park interpretive, office, employee housing, and maintenance uses.
+This would result in ~7.7 wetted acres, with ~23.7 riparian/transitional/upland acres restored and beach expansion to 4.42 acres.
 No change to the PCH alignment occurs.
+All impacts would be less than significant with mitigation.

-Alternative 4, Maximize SLR Resiliency: Retains and restores a smaller portion of the Ranch Motel (15 of 25 structures) for State Parks usage as either low cost overnight accommodation or a mix of park interpretive, office, employee housing, and maintenance uses.
-This will result in ~7.6 wetted acres, with ~23.7 riparian/transitional upland acres restored and beach expansion to ~4.56 acres.
-The PCH is shifted north to maximize beach and associated facility retreat.
+Alternative 4, Maximize SLR Resiliency: Would retain and restore a smaller portion of the Ranch Motel (15 of 25 structures) for State Parks usage as either low cost overnight accommodation or a mix of park interpretive, office, employee housing, and maintenance uses.
+This would result in ~7.6 wetted acres, with ~23.7 riparian/transitional upland acres restored and beach expansion to ~4.56 acres.
+The PCH would shift north to maximize beach and associated facility retreat.
+Would result in significant and unavoidable impacts to tribal resources.

 Vision for the Future

 Imagine what a restored Topanga Lagoon and new and integrated development of visitor services could look like!
-Below are some visualizations of how the extent of lagoon and facilities would change under each project alternative.
+Below are some visualizations of how the extent of lagoon and facilities would change from existing conditions (Alternative 1) to those under the Preferred Hybrid Alternative 3A.

-Visualizations of the lagoon today and post-restoration for each Project Alternative.
+Visualizations of the lagoon today (Alternative 1) and post-restoration (Alternative 3A).
 Credit: RCDSMM, 2024.

 Project Partners & Stakeholders

 The Topanga Lagoon Restoration Project area is managed on behalf of the public by the California Department of Parks and Recreation (State Parks), California Department of Transportation (CalTrans), and County of Los Angeles Department of Beaches and Harbors (Beaches and Harbors).
 The Resource Conservation District of the Santa Monica Mountains (RCDSMM) is the grant and project manager for the project in coordination with the public landowners.
-Funding for the project has been provided by the Wildlife Conservation Board, State Coastal Conservancy, the California Department of Fish and Wildlife and through the efforts of former Assemblymember Richard Bloom.
+Funding for the project has been provided by the Wildlife Conservation Board, State Coastal Conservancy, California Department of Fish and Wildlife, California State Parks and through the efforts of former Assemblymember Richard Bloom.
+Additional in-kind support has been provided by California State Parks, County of Los Angeles Department of Beaches and Harbors and CalTrans.
 Additional project stakeholders include a lengthy list of regulatory agencies, area universities and research institutions, environmental organizations, local stakeholders and the public.

 CA State Parks logo